dgopadakak/MyArkanoidPython/README.md

 # MyArkanoidPython
-My implementation of the Arkanoid game
+My implementation of the Arkanoid game on Python